embiimob/Sup/README.md

 # Sup!?

 This Sup!?
-Object Browseer is a read only demonstration of using Sup!? to comment on and track changes of bitcoin objects in a format familiar to more traditional nft collectors.
+Object Browseer is a READ ONLY demonstration of using Sup!? to comment on and track changes of bitcoin objects in a format familiar to more traditional nft collectors.

 1. Click the Key Button